spinofdoom/headlines/README.md

 # headlines
-Top news sites are often beautifully designed, but their links don't often show at quick glance which articles have been read.
+Top news sites are beautifully designed, but their links don't often show at quick glance which articles have been read.
 This Python script seeks to address that.
 When you run headlines.py, it:

    - grabs top headlines from NYT, Guardian (U.S.), AJ: English, and WaPo through json API data (no scraping, no guilt),